tannerrobinaugh/Salesforce-Deployment-Generator/README.md

 ## Dependencies

-Installing the extension should also install all npm related dependencies, but in case not this extension depends on the [sfdx-cli](https://www.npmjs.com/package/sfdx-cli).
+This extension depends on the [sfdx-cli](https://www.npmjs.com/package/sfdx-cli) package being installed.
 This extension also depends on [Git](https://git-scm.com/) being installed on your machine.

 ## Usage